sidtuladhar/BloodNepal/README.md

-# BloodNepal - Blood Donation app
+# UnlimitedBlood - Blood Donation app

-BloodNepal is a blood donation app that connects blood donors, blood banks, and recipients.
+UnlimitedBlood is a blood donation app that connects blood donors, blood banks, and recipients.
 It is built using Flutter and Laravel.

 # Screenshots